Skip to content

 OTP settings

-From the Admin Portal ( Authentication > Authentication methods > One-time passcodes), you can configure the OTP policy for your app:
+From the Admin Portal ( B2C or B2C Identity based on your setup > Authentication methods > One-time passcodes), you can configure the OTP policy for your app:

 Make sure to apply the changes to the relevant application by selecting it from the top of the page.